-Start with “A.” Look out the window and search for a word that begins with your letter.
-Move and groove through the alphabet until you have reached “Z.” Signs and any objects with words on them is fair game.
-Keep your mind engaged with you take in the scenery.
+Start with “A.” Look out the window and search for a sign, building, landmark, or item that begins with that letter.
+Move through the alphabet until you reach “Z.” This game will keep your mind engaged while you enjoy the scenery.

 #8.
 Name that Tune

 Rocking out to your favorite tunes is essential to a successful road trip.
 To master this game, play a song on your phone or computer and try to stump your group.
 Whoever guesses correctly will get their turn playing an unknown song.
 Try and see if you’ll guess it correctly!

 Sharing music isn’t only a fun way to enjoy your time on the bus–it’s also a way to showcase your interests and musical taste.
 Warning: this game is extremely fun and may cause impulsive dance moves.